Thursday, November 30, 2023

 Readers have asked me why are there such gaps in your work and well there ain't.. ;-)

+I track the poems I have written - although I am behind right now, good years and bad years.
 I am in the process of addressing this and at the least will post up a few poems for the missing years.
 I am very appreciative of the nudges in this regard.

 An issue here is prior publication.
 It is often the case that one cannot submit when the poem has been previously 'published' on one's own website / blog.
 Whilst I can appreciate the sentiment / rationale from a publishing perspective it does seem counter indicative - one holds / hoards the 'allegedly' good poems for submission.